onefastsnail/tail-time/README.md

 # :books: T~~ai~~l time [![CI](https://github.com/onefastsnail/tail-time/actions/workflows/ci.yml/badge.svg)](https://github.com/onefastsnail/tail-time/actions/workflows/ci.yml)

-A fun wee project that creates bedtime tales using [OpenAI](https://openai.com/) and sends those tales onwards to one's reading device, for example a Kindle via email.
+A fun wee project that creates bedtime tales using [OpenAI](https://openai.com/) and sends those tales onwards to one's reading device of choice, for example a Kindle via email.

-A very much WIP project.
+A very much WIP and hobby project.

-I plan to make this into a usable service that would publish the generated tales for all to access, however until that time, this project can easily be forked and modified to fit your own needs.
-Enjoy!
+I plan to make this into a usable service that would publish the generated tales for all to enjoy, however until that time, this project can easily be forked and modified to fit your own needs.

 ## Background

 I love reading to my kids.
 I love technology.
-I had an idea to mix these two together and have some fun.
+Why not mix the two together and have some fun.

 ## Architecture

-This solution is :100: overkill, and could be done in far simpler ways, even in a single small script, but what would be the fun be in that!
+This solution is :100: overkill, and could be done in far simpler ways, but what would be the fun be in that!

 ![architecture.png](docs/architecture.png)

-However, the implemented and deployed microservice architecture does provide advantages over its monolith counterpart such as:
+However, the implemented and deployed microservice architecture does provide advantages over a more monolith counterpart such as:

 - Increased resilience should one part of the pipeline fail.
 - Easier testing, debugging and local development.